 “Chicken.”
 She hadn’t seen a menu.
 “Diet Coke.”

-They ate, and when she’d got to the explanation, that there had been too much (she had not heard Buel utter a four-letter word)…too much junk, to put up with, at her old job, he swallowed the bite he’d been chewing, chugged his iced tea, and began his harangue.
+They ate, and when she got to the explanation, that there had been too much…too much junk (she had not heard Buel utter a four-letter word), to put up with at her old job, he swallowed the bite he was chewing, chugged his iced tea, and began his harangue.

 “Exactly, exactly.
-You see how it is…are you gonna walk in someplace and say, give me whatever job you got pays the most?
+You gonna walk in someplace and say, give me whatever job pays the most?
 Like they would.
-Yeah, put me in senior management, right now.
-You know, you can make a hundred thousand a year, and still you can get social security!
+Yeah, put me in senior management.
+You know, you can make a hundred thousand a year, and still get social security?
 You ever make more than thirty, Andy?”

 “Thirty!”
-She’d been about to say, ha! twenty—but again Buel wasn’t really asking.
+She had been about to say, ha! twenty—but Buel wasn’t really asking.

 “So what happens when you retire?
 After the system keeps you down your whole life?
 I mean…if you were one of the privileged ones from the start, great for you.
-This is a government program that’s supposed to keep poor people from dying in a dumpster… The richer you are, the nicer handout you’re gonna get.
-So it’s like, rich people, always nagging the poor about saving their money, right?
+This is a program that’s supposed to keep poor people from dying in a dumpster… The richer you are, the nicer handout you get.
+So like, rich people are always nagging the poor about saving their money, right?
 How are you and me gonna save our money?

 She opened her mouth.
 He went on.

-“Then you wanna bitch on folks who have no chance to earn any more in their lives than they’re stuck with, for not buying into the Cadillac healthcare and the platinum IRA!
-Trust me, if you’re the designated loser, the world’s gonna make you lose.”
+“They wanna bitch on folks who’ll never have the chance to earn more than they’re stuck with, for not buying insurance and starting an IRA!
+Trust me, if you’re the designated loser, the plutos are gonna make you lose.”

 She walked with him back to the booth, liking him a little more…thinking too he was kind of a weirdo.
-And he’d given her an application form to fill out.
+He gave her an application form to fill out.
 He sat on his own stool.
 The only place for Andrée to sit was the wooden step under the door.
-She scribbled in the spaces, hunched over the clipboard, and Buel, when she handed it up to him, commented, “Porterville Road.
-You seen the little green house, right where Porterville comes out on thirty-two?”
+She scribbled in the spaces, hunched over the clipboard, and Buel, when she handed it up to him, said, “Porterville Road!
+Sweet.
+Seen the little green house, right where Porterville comes out on thirty-two?”